First, in my opinion, we’re not sure what ghost photos really are.

 Here’s another ad, showing images I’ve seen in far more fake photos.

 This problem returns in cycles.
-As of late 2016, I’m seeing more of those fake photos.
+As of late 2016, I’m seeing more fake photos.

-I guess people forgot about the old apps used to create them, or a new generation of ghost hunters never knew about these apps in the first place.
+I guess people forgot about those old apps, or a new generation of ghost hunters never knew about these apps in the first place.

 If someone shows you a ghost photo that looks like an apparition, a Google image search might be a good idea.